 Allie rolled her eyes and stalked back to our room.

-“You’re probably right,” I said, my voice sounding sadder than I meant for it to.
-I paused in the hall, my hand against the jamb.
-“Gabe?”
+“Yeah.
+You’re right,” I said, my voice sounding sadder than I meant it to.
+I hated the distance between us, but I understood it, too.

-He lifted his head and met my eyes.
+He lifted his head.
 “Yes?”